jonathanstowe/XML-Class/README.md

 ## Description

-This provides a relatively easy way to instantiate a Perl 6 object from XML and create XML that describes the Perl 6 class in a consistent manner.
+This provides a relatively easy way to instantiate a Raku object from XML and create XML that describes the Raku class in a consistent manner.

 It is somewhat inspired by the XmlSerialization class of the .Net framework, but there are other antecedents.